 2. You’ll burn more calories

-Continued light exercise such as gardening can burn more calories than a gym session, according to a recent study by the University of Scranton in Pennsylvania.
+Continued light exercise such as gardening can burn more calories than a gym session, according to a study by the University of Scranton in Pennsylvania.
 Because gardening tends to be lower intensity, we tend do it for much longer than the average gym session, and the calories start to add up.
 On average, we burn up to 400 calories an hour pulling weeds and planting flowers – more if you’re mowing the lawn, raking or digging.

 3. You’ll feel a greater sense of purpose

-According to Stephen Buckley, head of information for mental health charity Mind, caring for a garden gives us a sense of fulfilment and helps us feel connected to something, which is linked to improved self-esteem and decreased levels of anxiety.
+According to Stephen Buckley, Head of Information for mental health charity Mind, caring for a garden gives us a sense of fulfilment and helps us feel connected to something, which is linked to improved self-esteem and decreased levels of anxiety.
 Kathryn Rossiter, CEO of Thrive – a charity that helps mental health sufferers through gardening – also says that any type of gardening can help reduce feelings of isolation.
 Gardening also gives those with depression an opportunity to go outdoors, showing the act of nurturing plants can have a substantial impact on our mental health.

 4. You’ll make healthier food choices

-Whether it’s in your own garden or as part of an allotment, if you grow your own you’re likely to be more mindful about what you put on your plate.
+Whether it’s in your own garden or as part of an allotment, if you grow your own, you’re likely to be more mindful about what you put on your plate.
 A study led by the Centre for Research and Environmental Epidemiology in Barcelona found that in 12 schools where children were taught about growing their own food, the kids all increased their fruit and vegetable consumption.
 Growing your own also means enjoying nutrient-rich food at its flavour peak, while reducing your carbon footprint.